knguyen98/configure-ad/README.md

 </p>
 <img src="https://i.imgur.com/n3gMwQV.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-As you can see the Powershell script created a user with the username "bab.hubo" We were able to login to Client-1 with his credentials as a normal user.
+As demonstrated, the PowerShell script successfully created a user named "bab.hubo", with whom we were able to log into Client-1 as a normal user.
 </p>